-ADWF means Average dry weather flow in MGD cumulative flows.
-PWWF means Peak wet weather flow.
-BODS means 5 day Bio-chemical oxygen demand in pounds per day and SS means Total Suspended Solids in pounds per day.
-These rights set forth in table above shall be subject to adjustment in the event that actual treatment capacity increases or decreases.

-3. Section III.
+2. Section III.
 New Facilities; Subsection "D.4.
-City of Lathrop Payment for Advanced WQFC Capacity Rights" is added and shall read as follows:
+City of Lathrop Payment for Advanced WQCF Capacity Rights" is added and shall read as follows:

 D.4.
-City of Lathrop Payment for Advanced WQFC Capacity Rights.
-All City of Lathrop sewer connections which utilize the Advanced WQFC Capacity Rights shall pay the City of Manteca’s Phase 3 Sewer Connection Charge and the City of Manteca’s Phase 3 Completion Charge, plus a 5% add on to cover the City of Manteca’s administrative costs associated with monitoring and administering the Advanced WQFC Capacity Rights (Advanced Capacity Fee.).
+City of Lathrop Payment for Advanced WQCF Capacity Rights.
+The City of Lathrop may purchase Advanced WQCF Capacity in an amount not to exceed 1 MGD, in excess of the 1.451 MGD allowed for in Phase III.
+Purchase of Advanced WQCF Capacity shall also be limited to 0.25 MGD in any six-month period without prior written approval from the City of Manteca.
+All City of Lathrop sewer connections which utilize the Advanced WQCF Capacity shall pay the City of Manteca’s current connection charges plus a 5% add on to cover the City of Manteca’s administrative costs associated with monitoring and administering the Advanced WQCF Capacity (Advanced Capacity Fee.).

-Lathrop will collect the Advanced Capacity Fee at the time of issuance of a building permit to a user of the Advanced WQFC Capacity Rights.
+Lathrop shall collect the Advanced Capacity Fee at the time of issuance of a building permit to a user of the Advanced WQCF Capacity.
 The Advanced Capacity Fee shall be calculated using the City of Manteca’s Development Fee Schedule in effect when the building permit is issued.
-Lathrop shall forward all collected Advanced Capacity Fees to the City of Manteca on a quarterly basis with a full accounting of the City of Lathrop sewer connections utilizing the Advanced WQFC Capacity Rights.
+Lathrop shall forward all collected Advanced Capacity Fees to the City of Manteca on a quarterly basis with a full accounting of the City of Lathrop sewer connections utilizing the Advanced WQCF Capacity.
+In no case, shall any user discharge to the sewer system prior to receipt of all connection fees by the City of Manteca.

+3. Section V. subsection B.2 is amended to read as follows:

+Maintenance and operation costs, depreciation/capital replacement and the Administrative Fee shall be determined by Manteca on a monthly basis.
+Lathrop shall pay to Manteca its proportionate share of said maintenance and operation costs in the same ratio as the ratio of flow, BOD5, suspended solids, and nitrogen emanating from Lathrop bears to the total flow, BOD5, suspended solids, and nitrogen treated and disposed of during the billing period…..

 4. Section X is amended to read as follows: